 California Kingsnakes are most commonly patterned with a ground color of black white bands or a single stripe down the middle of the back.
 There are now many colour morphs available including albino.
 They are also being hybridized with corn snakes.

-A wooden vivarium is best for king Snakes as they are better insulated than glass or plastic tanks, so therefore easier to get the heating set up correctly.
-They are also designed with snakes in mind so escapees are unlikely.
-(Remember to shut the doors properly!).
+A wooden vivarium is best for king snakes as they are better insulated than glass or plastic tanks, so therefore easier to get the heating set up correctly.
+They are also designed with snakes in mind so escapes are unlikely.
+(Remember to shut the doors properly!)
 A wooden vivarium will offer more privacy as they only have a glass front.

-King snakes should be kept separately as they are ophiophagous (snakes eaters!)
+King snakes should be kept separately as they are ophiophagous (snake eaters!)

-Temperature is very important in reptile care as they cannot produce there own body heat and need to be kept with in a suitable range to help the body function correctly.
+Temperature is very important in reptile care as they cannot produce their own body heat and need to be kept within a suitable range to help the body function correctly.

 King snakes require a temperature gradient of 25°C to 30°C during in the day; this can be achieved by using a wall mounted heat mat and a basking light on thermostats mounted at one side of the vivarium to create a warmer side.
 At night the temperature should drop to around 20°C to 25°C.

 It is very important to know what the temperature is, so check regularly with an accurate digital thermometer.